4

 – Jon

-Jan 5, 2016 at 18:13
+Commented Jan 5, 2016 at 18:13

 • Because if it's dead, then one guy always wins, and that's a system that motivated players could game.
 If 66 guy wins the hand, then he gets the chips.
 If he wants to leave the game, then that's a separate issue.
 Just giving the chips to whoever happens to be lucky enough to be in the hand with him when he decided he wants to leave isn't the right way to go.
-Jan 5, 2016 at 18:32
+Commented Jan 5, 2016 at 18:32

 • Wait, so Player B mucked before the all the cards had been dealt?!